nats-io/nats-architecture-and-design/adr/ADR-15.md

 When a JetStream consumer has flow control enabled (not applicable to pull consumers), the library may receive a flow control status message instead of a regular JetStream message.

-At the time when the message would have been normally passed to the user for processing, either synchronously via "Next Message" or via an asynchronous callback, the client should respond to the provided reply-to by publishing value as the subject for a message with an empty payload.
+At the time when the message would have been normally passed to the user for processing, either synchronously via "Next Message" or via an asynchronous callback, the client should respond to the provided reply-to by publishing the value as the subject for a message with an empty payload.

 When a flow control message is reached, the server likely had sent more messages.
 If the user is requesting messages synchronously via Next Message, the client should try to respond with the next buffered message after it responds to the flow control,